A diagrammatic approach to variational quantum ansatz construction: Stabilizer ansatzes

-This transformation is invertible, and our choice of $R^{(n)}_j$ explicitly takes the starting state $|s_n\>$ on qubit $n$ to any state on the Bloch sphere.
+This is the Hadamard-Walsh transformation, which is invertible, so $\theta^n_{p,j}$ can now be treated as independent parameters.
+On the other hand, our choice of $R^{(n)}_j$ explicitly takes the starting state $|s_n\>$ on qubit $n$ to any state on the Bloch sphere.
 This implies that if we have the ability to create an arbitrary $n-1$-qubit state

-$U^{(n)}|\Psi^{(n)}\>$ may be tuned to achieve any state of the form
+$U^{(n)}|\Psi^{(n-1)}\>|s_n\>$ may be tuned to achieve any state of the form

 which describes an arbitrary $n$-qubit state.
 This then completes the proof of coverage by induction, as $U^{(1)}|s_1\>$ covers the entire Bloch sphere.